Expressways of Vietnam

 The expressway network of Vietnam is a network of expressways stretching from North to South and from East to West in Vietnam and belongs to the Transport in Vietnam system.
 The first expressways were opened in the 1998.
-As of 2024, the entire Vietnam expressway system has been opened to traffic with 2021 km and is investing in building about 1542 km.
+As of 2024, the entire Vietnamese expressway system has been opened to traffic with 2021 km and is investing in building about 1542 km.
 It is expected that by the end of 2025 there will be about 3000 km of expressway and by 2030 it will reach 5000 km.